Richmond-San Rafael Bridge Access Improvements

 The bicycle and pedestrian path across the upper deck is a key part of the Bay Trail network.

-Richmond-San Rafael Bridge users are already seeing the benefits of these projects completed by the Bay Area Toll Authority and partners:
+Richmond-San Rafael Bridge users saw the benefits of these pilot projects completed by the Bay Area Toll Authority and partners:

 - A third vehicle lane for peak use opened on the lower deck in 2018

-- A six-mile bicycle/pedestrian path opened on the upper deck for public use in 2019, completing an important link in the Bay Trail
+- A six-mile bicycle/pedestrian path opened on the upper deck for public use in 2019, completing an important active transportation link in the Bay Trail between Marin and Contra Costa counties

 - A project on the Sir Francis Drake offramp in 2020 added new striping, signage and safety improvements for cyclists

-Caltrans and UC Berkeley PATH have completed the Phase I After Study for the Richmond-San Rafael Bridge Access Improvements Project.
-Read the Phase I report on the Caltrans website.
+Caltrans and UC Berkeley PATH have completed the Phase I and Phase II After Study for the Richmond-San Rafael Bridge Access Improvements Project.

 Bicycle Safety on Sir Francis Drake